MitchellJThomas/markdown-cv/index.md

 <a href="https://kots.io/">Replicated KOTS</a>, Kubernetes, Keycloak,
 Kafka and Postgres

-Built a labs program from which Tripwire's SaaS platform  - tripwire.io - was created and is the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
+Built a labs program from which <a href="https://www.tripwire.com/solutions/saas-solutions">Tripwire's SaaS platform</a> - tripwire.io - was created and is the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
 DevOps</a> and <a
 href="https://www.tripwire.com/products/tripwire-expertops">Tripwire